Seaman (rank): Greece

 There is one grade of seaman in the Hellenic Navy.

 Indonesia

 In the Indonesian Navy, this rank is referred to as Kelasi (lit. 'sailor').
-There are three levels of this rank in the Indonesian Navy which are: Seaman Second Class (Kelasi Dua), Seaman First Class (Kelasi Satu), and Chief Seaman (Kelasi Kepala), equivalent to seaman recruit, seaman apprentice, and seaman in the rating system of the US Navy.
+There are three levels of this rank in the Indonesian Navy which are: Seaman (Kelasi Dua), Seaman First Class (Kelasi Satu), and Master Seaman (Kelasi Kepala), equivalent to seaman recruit, seaman apprentice, and seaman in the rating system of the US Navy.